 - Visit to Ngobaran Beach – an idyllic swimming spot in a clean and pristine traditional fishing beach.
 Followed by a meditation circle – (after locally cooked dinner) at Ngobaran beach/temple.
 Swim in a sacred fresh water spring in the rock pools by the ocean!

-- Two Traditional Javanese Healing Session – The treatment includes a diagnostic interview, a short warm-up relaxation massage, an acupressure massage and a glass of personalized herbal jamu (A herbal medicine sourced from local medicinal plants, roots and barks)
+- 2 Traditional Javanese Healing Sessions – The treatment includes a diagnostic interview, a short warm-up relaxation massage, an acupressure massage and a glass of personalized herbal jamu (A herbal medicine sourced from local medicinal plants, roots and barks)

 Children are more than welcome and in house child minding is available for a reasonable price.

 Price- per person

 - Single Bungalow – $1850

 A non refundable deposit of $250 is required to book the retreat.
 See below for cancellation fees.